Seasonal 75: Flavored Blueberry French 75

 Frequently Asked Questions

-What's the difference between a classic and a seasonal 75 cocktail?
+What’s the difference between a classic and a seasonal 75?

-A classic French 75 uses gin, lemon juice, simple syrup, and Champagne.
-A seasonal 75 cocktail takes the same formula and swaps out ingredients for flavors that match the season, such as the blueberry and Summer Berries Bitters in this recipe.
+A classic French 75 uses gin, lemon, simple syrup, and Champagne.
+A seasonal 75 swaps in flavors that match the moment, like blueberry and Summer Berries Bitters.

-Can I make the blueberry syrup with other fruits?
+Can I make the syrup with another fruit?